Read More >

 Morton’s Neuroma is a painful condition that affects for interdigital nerves of the forefoot.
 Repetitive trauma or compression of the interdigital nerves leads to swelling, pain, and numbness of the forefoot and toes.
 One of the best forms of treatment for Morton’s Neuroma is Mortons Neuroma Insoles.

 Insoles come in all different shapes and sizes with different levels of support.
-One of the key elements of the prescription on a Mortons neuroma insole is a metatarsal pad.
-If correctly placed, it can lift the metatarsal heads, opening the space around the neuroma to provide pain relief.
+One of the key elements of the prescription for Morton’s neuroma insoles is a metatarsal pad.
+It can lift the metatarsal heads if correctly placed, opening the space around the neuroma to relieve pain.

-The best insoles for Mortons neuroma fit comfortably within your shoe and contain adequate medial arch support and a correctly placed metatarsal pad.
-This can be hard to achieve with ready-made insoles as the placements of support are fixed and not everyone has the same shape of the foot.
-In this article, we are going to provide 3 recommendations of ready-made insoles that we have found to be most effective for pain relief when it comes to Mortons Neuroma.
+The best insoles for Morton’s neuroma fit comfortably within your shoe and contain adequate medial arch support and a correctly placed metatarsal pad.
+With ready-made insoles, this can be hard to achieve as the support placements are fixed, and not everyone has the same foot shape.
+In this article, we will provide 3 recommendations of Morton’s Neuroma insoles that we have found to be most effective for pain relief in Mortons Neuroma.

-These are extremely lightweight insoles that are completely flat with the exception of a well-placed metatarsal pad.
+These extremely lightweight insoles are completely flat except for a well-placed metatarsal pad.

-The benefits of these are that they are light and slim, allowing them to fit into most footwear including pumps and laced shoes.
-There are also very well priced
+The benefits are that they are light and slim, allowing them to fit into most footwear, including pumps and laced shoes.
+They are also very well-priced.

-The downside of these is the lack of cushioning which is helpful for absorbing the vibration from the ground when walking and there is now other angles of support on them with the exception of the metatarsal pads.
+The downside of these is the lack of cushioning, which helps absorb the vibration from the ground when walking, and there are no other angles of support on them except the metatarsal pads.

-These are a nice made 3/4 insole for Morton’s neuroma with low-level support.
+These are nicely made 3/4 insole for Morton’s neuroma with low-level support.

-The downside is that like all 3/4 length insoles, there is scope for them to move in the shoe which leads to blistering.
-Suede covers aren’t durable and while there is light support, ot could be greater.
+The downside is that, like all 3/4 length insoles, there is scope for them to move in the shoe, which leads to blistering.
+Suede covers aren’t durable, and while there is light support, it could be greater.

 Do Insoles help Morton's Neuroma?